wasmCloud/wasmcloud.com/docs/ecosystem/wadm/api.md

 Model storage is _append-only_.
 New versions are added to the model's version history according to retention policy and will not replace previously existing versions.
 This means that if you put a model with the same version, it will be rejected.
 The `name` of the model is a unique identifier and should be a valid NATS topic segment.
+Please note that specifying a version in a model is not required.
+If a version is not specified, a [ULID](https://github.com/ulid/spec) will be generated and used as the version.

 #### Request